mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/api/retrain.md

 +--------------------+---------------+
 ```

-The `available` value of the `update_status` column informs us that the new data is available, and we can retrain the model.
+The `available` value of the `update_status` column informs us that we should retrain the model.

 ```sql
 RETRAIN mindsdb.home_rentals_model;